-Bad eating habits can lead to unhealthy conditions, such as obesity which can lead to the possibility of developing some forms of cancer.
+Poor eating habits can lead to unhealthy conditions, such as obesity, heart disease, hormonal imbalances, and even developing some forms of cancer.
 According to research from the American Cancer Society, excess body weight is thought to be responsible for about 8% of all cancers in the United States.

 Studies show that overweight or obese people who intentionally lose weight have reduced levels of certain hormones related to cancer risk.
 These hormones include insulin, estrogens, and androgens.

 One of the many benefits of eating healthy is improving your gut health which in turn improves your colon health.
 A diet rich in whole fruits, legumes, veggies, and whole grains provides a mix of prebiotics and probiotics that encourage good bacteria to develop in the colon.
 Colon health plays an important role in metabolism and digestion because 70% of our immune system is also housed in our gut (this is a direct correlation to brain function, too)!

 Cardiovascular diseases are not uncommon and continue to rank #1 in the leading causes of death in Americans.
 One of the benefits of eating healthy is that it can significantly reduce your chances of developing any of these diseases.
 Increasing levels of physical activity and changing old eating habits can prevent strokes and improve your heart health.

 5. Setting a Good Example for Your Kids

 Your children will pick up on your behaviors, beliefs, and eating habits.
 Feeding your children nutritious, homemade meals can increase the chance of them adopting a healthy lifestyle later on in life.
 By preparing your children’s meals at home, you can control all of the ingredients that go into each and every meal, setting them up for success.